List of Wisconsin attorneys general

+The attorney general of Wisconsin is a constitutional officer of the U.S. state of Wisconsin, the chief law enforcement officer of Wisconsin, and the head of the Wisconsin Department of Justice.
+It is part of Wisconsin's administrative branch as defined in Article VI of the Constitution of Wisconsin.
+The attorney general is elected to four-year terms by statewide partisan election in non-presidential election years.
+If a vacancy occurs, the governor of Wisconsin is empowered to appoint a replacement to serve the remainder of the unexpired term; there are no term limits for this office.

-The Attorney General of Wisconsin is a constitutional officer in the executive branch of the government of the U.S. state of Wisconsin.
-Forty-five individuals have held the office of Attorney General since statehood.
-The incumbent is Josh Kaul, a Democrat.
+Forty-five individuals have held the office of attorney general since Wisconsin achieved statehood in 1848.
+The incumbent is Josh Kaul, a Democrat; he was elected in 2018 and re-elected in 2022.

 Election and term of office

-The Attorney General is elected on Election Day in November, and takes office on the first Monday of the next January.
-There is no limit to the number of terms an Attorney General may hold.
-From 1848 to 1968, the Attorney General was elected to a two-year term in the November general election.
-Since 1970, following ratification of a constitutional amendment in April 1967, the Attorney General has been elected to a four-year term.
+The attorney general is elected in a partisan general election held on Election Day in November of even-numbered non-presidential election years, for a four-year term which starts on the first Monday of the January following the election.
+There is no limit to the number of terms an attorney general may serve.
+From 1848 to 1968, the attorney general was elected to a two-year term in the November general election.
+Since 1970, following ratification of a constitutional amendment in April 1967, the attorney general has been elected to a four-year term.

-In the event of a vacancy in the office of the Attorney General, the Governor of Wisconsin may appoint a replacement to fill the remainder of the term.
-The Attorney General may be removed from office through an impeachment trial.
+In the event of a vacancy in the office of the attorney general, the governor of Wisconsin may appoint a replacement to fill the remainder of the term.
+The attorney general may be removed from office through an impeachment trial or by recall election.
 They may also choose to resign from office.
+In Wisconsin's history, six attorney generals have resigned, none have ever been recalled or impeached.